digital-biosystems/pk_origin_model_simulation_workflow/README.md

   * combination

 2nd level directory
 - in pharmacology each directory is named [drug_ATC_code_drug]_[drug_generic_name] and there is original paper(s), some information containing extracted data, reconstructed model and sample simulation.
+The task is to construct PK model and reproduce PK simulation reported in paper.
 - in cardiovascular, there is again original paper(s), some information containing extracted data, reconstructed model and sample simulation.
+The task is again to construct model and reproduce reported simulation in paper.
-- in combination - sample combination of studies from different domains, combination of model and simulation reproduction
+- in combination - sample combination of studies from different domains, combination of model and simulation reproduction.
+The task is more complex - to combine pharmacology and cardiovascular model in order to simulate influence of both systems.
+Details in info.md

 # Sample workflow template dataset